Overkill (Motörhead album): Reception

 Writing in the 2011 book Overkill: The Untold Story of Motörhead, biographer Joel McIver called the album "a revelation.
 To this day it contains six all-time classics, which is saying something from a band whose career has lasted 35 years or more."

+Overkill was named one of "The Best 25 Heavy Metal Albums of All Time" in the book Sound of the Beast: The Complete Headbanging History of Heavy Metal, by Ian Christe.

 Track listing

 Original release

 All tracks are written by Kilmister, Clarke and Taylor, except where noted.

 Sanctuary Records 2005 2-CD deluxe edition

 Disc one includes the original album without bonus tracks.